-Although they do swim, they don’t swim as much as other ducks because their oil producing glands are small and underdeveloped.
+Although they swim, they don’t swim as much as other ducks because their oil-producing glands are small and underdeveloped.

-They are omnivorous foragers, eating a variety of plant material, leaves, roots and shoots along with small fish, crustaceans, small reptiles and millipedes.
+They are omnivorous foragers, eating various plant materials, leaves, roots, and shoots, along with small fish, crustaceans, small reptiles, and millipedes.
 They will eat mosquitoes and flies avidly and have been used as ‘pest control’ by some people.

-They also enjoy mealworms and cracked corn as treats along with fresh greens and scratch among other things.
+They also enjoy mealworms and cracked corn as treats, along with fresh greens and scratches, among other things.
 You can learn more here.

 The Muscovy lays 60-120 large white eggs per year (a low number for ducks).

 Males reach sexual maturity in 29 weeks, and the female matures in 28 weeks.
 The mating season of the Muscovy can last from August to May.
 This can vary by climate, and the females can have three to four broods per year as long as she has sufficient protein in her diet.